 But there's no left hand!

-Why not just start with the Jingle Bells sheet music with chords on it?
+Why not just START with the lead sheet with chord names on it?

 Because a few of them will jump to the conclusion that the letter is telling them the name of the note below, even if they know better.

 And because they are beginning readers when I give them this music, I want as few distractions on the music as possible.